(updated on January 18, 2024)

 The main road was cleared next day and firefighters managed to extract nine survivors from the rubble over the first two days.
 The rescue operation lasted a week (see some footage here).
 One family of survivors has written a book (in Italian) about their ordeal.

-30 people will be facing numerous charges such as illegal construction of the hotel, negligence leading to injury and death, manslaughter.
-Among the defendants are regional and provincial government officials, a police chief, officials from the prefecture of Pescara and municipality of Farindola, employees of the prefecture of Pescara who tried to hide several files and reports to mislead investigation.
+30 people faced numerous charges such as illegal construction of the hotel, negligence leading to injury and death, manslaughter.
+Among the defendants were regional and provincial government officials, a police chief, officials from the prefecture of Pescara and municipality of Farindola, employees of the prefecture of Pescara who tried to hide several files and reports to mislead investigation.

 The investigation into what happened in Rigopiano is a mammoth undertaking in its volume, complexity, and technical details.
 It is divided into four sections: the delays in the activation of the rescue services, the management of the emergency, the construction of the hotel in an avalanche-prone area and failure to carry out adequate danger assessment surveys.